-Kittie Heit died in May 1915 and the “Ouray Herald” paid tribute to the lady:
+Kittie Heit died in May 1915, and the “Ouray Herald” paid tribute by writing.

-The hotel passed from her family’s hands about 1923.
-It has had many owners throughout the years.
-Some, during the 30’s, 40’s and 50’s, tried hard to modernize it by changes in appearance, modern furnishings, enlarging rooms and adding baths.
-In the mid 1970’s efforts were made to revert the decor back to its original era.
-The current owners have extensively renovated the facilities and it is now attractively furnished to reflect its Victorian heritage.
+The hotel passed from her family’s hands around 1923.
+Over the years, owners tried hard to modernize: with changes in appearance, modern furnishings, enlarging rooms, and adding baths.
+In the mid-1970s, efforts were made to revert the decor to its original era.
+The current owners have extensively renovated the facilities, and it is attractively now furnished to reflect its Victorian heritage.

 The original Bon Ton building subsequently became a Chinese laundry as well as other businesses before being removed.
 The site is now the patio area of the hotel.